Sourdough Coffee Cake and a Start in Sourdough

 - 1/2 teaspoon

 - Crumb Topping Ingredients

 - 2 tablespoons

 - 1 tablespoon

 - 1/3 cup

 - Combine sourdough starter, oil and egg.

-- Stir together dry ingredients and add to the sourdough mixture.
+- Stir together dry ingredients, flour, sugar, salt, baking soda and cinnamon and add to the sourdough mixture.

 - Pour dough into a greased 9-inch square pan.